yanancai/AI-Youtube-Shorts-Generator/README.md

 ## Features

+## Features

 - **Video Input**: Supports both YouTube URLs and local video files (with relative/absolute path support).
 - **Video Download**: Given a YouTube URL, the tool downloads the video.
 - **Transcription**: Uses Whisper to transcribe the video.
-- **Highlight Extraction**: Utilizes OpenAI's GPT-4 to identify the most engaging parts of the video.
+- **Individual Clip Generation**: Utilizes OpenAI's GPT-4 to identify engaging parts and create separate clips with titles.
-- **Speaker Detection**: Detects speakers in the video.
-- **Vertical Cropping**: Crops the highlighted sections vertically, making them perfect for shorts.
+- **Smart Titling**: AI generates descriptive, catchy titles for each clip.
+- **Context Preservation**: Each clip maintains complete context and stands alone.
+- **Optional Face Detection**: Applies speaker detection and vertical cropping when requested.
+- **Clips Summary**: Generates summary files with details about all created clips.

 ## Installation